tytso/xfstests-bld/Documentation/building-xfstests.md

 The first time you run "make", the build system will clone these repositories by running ./get-all.
-Their remote URLs are set in the top-level "config" file.
+Their remote URLs are set in the file fstests-bld/config file.
 If you wish to make changes, copy "config" to "config.custom" and make changes there.

 The config file can also specify the commit to use for each